taichi-dev/awesome-taichi/README.md

 - [PlasticineLab](https://github.com/iquibalamhm/plasticine-lab-cmu) - A Soft-Body Manipulation Benchmark with Differentiable Physics.
 - [TaichiGAME](https://github.com/maksyuki/TaichiGAME) - A lightweight simulation engine in motion planning and control research fields.
 - [TaichiSLAM](https://github.com/xuhao1/TaichiSLAM) - This project is a 3D Dense mapping backend library of SLAM based on Taichi, designed for the aerial swarm.
+- [Tiouch](https://github.com/OkifuZ/Tiouch) - This project allows you to use a Touch Haptic Device to grasp and throw geometric objects in Unity.
+The objects are modeled by soft bodies and are implemented in Taichi.
+- [taichi-hackathon-akinasan](https://github.com/houkensjtu/taichi-hackathon-akinasan) - A self-driving car powered by Taichi.

 ### **Simulation**